Pinebook Pro is an inexpensive Linux laptop with modest configuration and a price tag of just $200. You can now order this device.

 Getting Pinebook Pro

 The Pinebook Pro costs $199.99 with additional shipping charges.
 Its maker Pine64 focuses mainly on the single board computers.
 Both Pinebook and Pinebook Pro are created simply as a community service.
 They claim to make no profit from it.

 For this reason, there is limited supply of these devices and they get out of stock pretty soon.
-So if you want to buy one, request your pre-order and wait for the availability.
+So if you want to buy one, hurry up.